Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

-In~\cite{Martone2021}, Eq.~\eqref{eq:ham_eq} was solved in the $\Delta k = 0$ case (linearly polarized background field), where the matrix of coefficients is constant.
+In Ref.~\cite{Martone2021}, Eq.~\eqref{eq:ham_eq} was solved in the $\Delta k = 0$ case (linearly polarized background field), where the matrix of coefficients is constant.
 Here on the contrary, we assume that the birefringence condition $\Delta k \neq 0$ is fulfilled.
 Hence, the coefficients of Eq.~\eqref{eq:ham_eq} oscillate in $z$ with period $2 \pi / \Delta k$.
-We stress that although this spontaneous breaking of time-translation symmetry is typical of Bogoliubov equations for periodically driven systems~\cite{Tozzo2005,Creffield2009,Bukov2015,Lellouch2017,Boulier2019} (see also~\cite{Eckardt2017}), here it occurs in a purely \emph{isolated} system.
+We stress that although this behavior is typical of Bogoliubov equations for periodically driven systems~\cite{Tozzo2005,Creffield2009,Bukov2015,Lellouch2017,Boulier2019} (see also Ref.~\cite{Eckardt2017}), here it occurs in a purely \textit{isolated} system due to the breaking of time-translation symmetry by the background.
 The underlying mechanism is the interplay between nonlinear birefringence and SOC.
-The latter is responsible for the presence, in the Helmholtz Lagrangian~\eqref{eq:helm_lag}, of interference terms between the two light polarization components propagating at relative wave vector $\Delta k$.
+The latter is responsible for the presence, in Eq.~\eqref{eq:helm_lag}, of interference terms between the two polarization components propagating at relative wave vector $\Delta k$.
+Note that this phenomenon is absent in linear birefringent media, where the fluctuation is always independent of the background field.

 According to Floquet's theorem~\cite{Floquet1883,Chicone_book}, the general solution of Eq.~\eqref{eq:ham_eq} has the form